BrianSammit/Library.github.io/README.md

 - Run the following command - `git clone https://github.com/BrianSammit/Library.git`
 - Cd into the directory - `cd Library`
 - Open the live server on your VScode `Alt + L` then `Alt + o`

-## How to test it

-- Open your terminal
-- Cd into the directory - `cd Rails_capstone`
-- Then run `rspec`
-- You should see the test results.

 ## Author